UofTCoders/rcourse/paper.md

 To maximize the learning experience, we prioritized in-class participation, engagement, and hands-on experience.
-The main teaching techniques we used to achieve this goal were participatory live-coding, interweaving exercises with teaching, and project-based learning [@sawyer_cambridge_2006;@strobel_when_2009;@markham_project_2011] where students collaborated in teams on data analysis problems to mimic a real world scenario.
+The main teaching techniques we used to achieve this goal were participatory live-coding, exercises interwoven with teaching, and project-based learning [@sawyer_cambridge_2006;@strobel_when_2009;@markham_project_2011] where students collaborated in teams on data analysis problems to mimic a real world scenario.